ryumada/docker-odoo/scripts/README.md

 To use restore snapshot, make sure the main directory (`../`) is has the same name of the archive file.
 For example, `snapshot-docker-odoo.tar.zst` the main directory name should be `docker-odoo` removing the `snapshot-` prefix and `.tar.zst` suffix.

-Before you run the snapshot script, you need to prepare [snapshot utilities first](#snapshot-utilities).
+Before you run the restore snapshot script, you need to prepare [snapshot utilities first](#snapshot-utilities).

 </details>